ArneStenkrona/MazeFun/README.md

 ## What is Prim's algorithm?

 Prim's algorithm is a greedy algorithm for finding a minimum spanning tree for a weighted undirected graph.
 It can be modified to generate mazes.
-The rough idea, in the abstract, is to construct a graph with vertices for each "cell/square" in the maze, with each cell connected to four neighbours; up, down, left and right.
+The rough idea, is to construct a graph with vertices for each "cell/square" in the maze, with each cell connected to four neighbours; up, down, left and right.
 By randomizing the weights for edges between cells, the minimum spanning tree will resemble a maze.
 A bit confusing, perhaps.